-- A Head of Household is not required to share a bedroom.
-The bedroom sizes for all other household members are based on 2 persons per bedroom regardless of age, sex or gender.
-Notwithstanding anything herein to the contrary, a family will be allowed an additional bedroom if the family has children of different genders once the oldest child reaches five years of age. - Live-in aides will be allocated a separate bedroom.
+• A Head of Household is not required to share a bedroom.
+The bedroom sizes for all other household members are based on 2 persons per bedroom regardless of age, sex or gender until the age of 5.
+Ex.
+HOH, 2 year old male, 4 year old female = 2 bedroom voucher Notwithstanding anything herein to the contrary, a family will be allowed an additional bedroom if the family has members of the household that are 18 years of age or older.
+Ex: HOH, 19-year-old male, 9-year-old male = 3 bedroom voucher

+- Live-in aides will be allocated a separate bedroom.
 Children of a live-in-aide will be required to share the same bedroom of the live-in-aide. - Single person families will be allocated one bedroom.